theeternalvecna/trees/README.md

-Tofu Scrambler - A NaCL-based Dovecot encryption plugin
+TREES - A NaCL-based Dovecot encryption plugin
 =======================================================

 This plugin adds individually encrypted mail storage to the Dovecot IMAP server.

 This plugin is inspired by Posteo's [scrambler](https://github.com/posteo /scrambler-plugin) which uses OpenSSL and RSA keypairs.
-Tofu Scrambler works in a similar way, but uses the Sodium crypto library (based on NaCL).
+TREES works in a similar way, but uses the Sodium crypto library (based on NaCL).

 How it works: